Coalfire-Research/LambProxy/README.md

 ## Caveats
 - Lambproxy is slow.
 It can take 2-3 seconds for a Lambda function to execute and return, which introduces considerable delay to your HTTP request.
 This tool will not work well for browsing complex web pages.
 This tool is best used to make simple, repetetive requests such as API scraping or password spraying.
+- This tool probably breaks the AWS Acceptable Use Policy.

 ## How it works
 1. mitmproxy intercepts (and decrypts, if necessary) HTTP/S traffic.